 To receive electronic notifications or to update current contact information, please call 706-552-4474 or email [email protected].

 Individuals needing a replacement card should mail a written request along with a self addressed, stamped envelope to:

 The Education and Certification Program

-GSWCC issues re-certification stickers to individuals that have met the re-certification requirements.
-The re-certification sticker should be placed on the backside of the current certification card.
+GSWCC issues re-certification cards to individuals that have met the re-certification requirements.
+The re-certification card will replace the outdated certification card.